isomerpages/enterprisesg-fha/pages/KONG GUAN DUMPLING PTE LTD.md

 	<div class="flex-image" style="display: block;"><img src="https://drive.google.com/u/0/uc?id=1xzjH4a27aF_OPY5bcrYJPUV2KRlcqqxh&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;"><!--insert product name before </h6> and product description after <p>-->Chocolate Fondue Bun</h6>
 		<p>There is literally no gesture more romantic than molten and rich chocolate treat that makes you warm and fuzzy all over.
-Kong Guan’s Chocolate Fondue bun boasts a smooth and rich center of molten chocolate encased within a springy bun that is soft but not sticky - A pure decadence that reaches a new depth of chocolatey deliciousness.
+Kong Guan’s Chocolate Fondue bun boosts a smooth and rich center of molten chocolate encased within a springy bun that is soft but not sticky - a pure decadence that reaches a new depth of chocolatey deliciousness.

 Come indulge in this gorgeously rich and loving chocolate delight that satisfies any sweet tooth!